The taggedPBC: Annotating a massive parallel corpus for crosslinguistic investigations: Introduction

-In the sections below I first outline the methodology used to develop the auto-taggers for each language (section \ref{sec:Methodology}).
-I then highlight statistics of the dataset (section \ref{sec:Results}) and describe tests used to assess tag validity (section \ref{subsec:Validating-tag-accuracy}).
-I also show that this dataset allows for extraction of features associated with typological properties, identifying a novel measure derived from this dataset (the ``N1 ratio'') that correlates with word order classifications in multiple typological databases (section \ref{subsec:Testing-features-extracted}).
-I conclude the paper with discussion of ways the dataset could be improved to support more robust crosslinguistic investigations (section \ref{subsec:Potential-for-expansion}) as well as potential avenues of research made possible by this dataset (section \ref{subsec:Potential-research-directions}).
+In the sections below I first outline the methodology used to develop the auto-taggers for each language (§\ref{sec:Methodology}).
+I then highlight statistics of the dataset (§\ref{sec:Results}) and describe the test used to assess tag validity (§\ref{subsec:Validating-tag-accuracy}).
+I also show that this dataset allows for extraction of features associated with typological properties, identifying a novel measure derived from this dataset (the ``N1 ratio'') that correlates with intransitive word order classifications in multiple typological databases (§\ref{subsec:Testing-features-extracted}).
+I conclude the paper with discussion of ways the dataset could be improved to support more robust crosslinguistic investigations (§\ref{subsec:Potential-for-expansion}) as well as potential avenues of research made possible by this dataset (§\ref{subsec:Potential-research-directions}).